3slicesofpi/concept-1b/C01-Humanitarian Mission.md

 A victorious Emmet carried the water like a bottle of wine to the ship to relish every last drop.

-That evening as Emmet plopped down at the canteen to enjoy his meal (not that grey slop, thank goodness) a news broadcast caught his attention.
-The television showed images of burnt-out cars and shattered shopfronts.
+#### <br>

+That evening, Emmet noticed the usually boisterous canteen was nearly silent; its denizens were glued to a television broadcast at the corner of the room.

 “…As the famine in East Africa worsens, the civil war rages on.
 With their dwindling supplies stretched thin, the armed groups have resorted to looting to keep the war going.
 We now turn to our correspondent in Africa for more details.”